 - Baa, Baa, Black Sheep.

 Color Me Carefully Collaboration

-Your students can play this game in pairs, with the players separated by a barrier.
+This Color Me Carefully game is excellent for bringing the skills of speaking and listening together.
+Your students can play this game in pairs with the players separated by a barrier.
 There is a speaker and a listener.
 Prior to beginning the game, the speaker colors their sheet.

-The goal is for the listener to produce work which is close to being identical to that of the speaker.
-A good lesson in communication and teamwork!
+During the game, the speaker gives precise instructions to the listener who just listens carefully and colors accordingly.
+The goal is for the listener to produce work that is close to being identical to that of the speaker.
+This is a good lesson in communication and teamwork.

 See dozens of listening skills resources created by teachers from around the country!